asapper/Capstone-Senior-Project/Markdown/docs/setup.md

 Once Docker is done composing you can head over to https://localhost:4200 and see the application running.
 Hooray!
 We have our development environment ready.

+You might notice that there's is not much you can do now.
+In order to create some base accounts in the database exit out of Docker by clicking `Ctrl-C`.
+Then, run the following command, still in the pushstock-app directory:

+    ./startup-script.sh

+This script will automatically create accounts in the database that you can use.
+Head over to the User Guide page to find more information on those accounts.

 # Setting up mobile app dev environment

 **Note:** You may have to use `sudo` in order to make some or possibly all of these commands work.